MetOffice/CDDS/docs/operational_procedure/cmip6.md

    cdds_convert <the path to your request.cfg>
    ```

+This process can be monitored via the cylc gui or cylc review.
 Further guidence on this process can be found in the [Quickstart tutorial](https://metoffice.github.io/CDDS/latest/tutorials/quickstart/).

 ## Checkout and configure the CDDS workflow for a batch of requests

+Alternatively, if you will be running a large batch of request files, it may be more valuable to use the processing workflow tool.

 1. Run the following command after replacing values within `<>`:
    ```bash